The Brotherhood of Saint Gregory

 Thomas Bushnell

 Thomas Bushnell lives in New York City, where he works as a Software Engineer.
-He worships regularly at the Church of Saint Mary the Virgin in Times Square, and serves as the Brotherhood’s Director of Education.
+He worships regularly at the Church of Saint Mary the Virgin in Times Square.

 Patrick Ignatius Dickson